The First 70 Years

 The Future - The Éire Philatelic Association in the New Millennium

-As we are now in the new millennium approaches, we are utilizing the Internet for all Board member business meetings outside of the AGM and for general communications.
+As we are now in the new millennium, we are utilizing the Internet for all Board member business meetings, our AGM and for general communications.
 We will be expanding the usage for disseminating information to all of our members.